telefonicaid/fiware-cosmos-platform/trunk/README.rst

 - JARs MUST contain a manifest that describes the main class.
 - The main class MUST implement Hadoop's Tool interface.
 - The JAR MUST NOT take any configuration parameters.
-- The InputFormat used by the JAR MUST use a file as an input (e.g. it cannot be a database connection).
+- The InputFormat used by the JAR MUST use an HDFS file as an input (e.g. it cannot be a database connection).
-- The output data written by the JAR MUST be serializable to a MongoDB instance (e.g. primitives, BSON objects).
+- The output data MUST be written to a MongoDB instance (e.g. primitives, BSON objects).

 Other non-goals for Sprint 3
 ----------------------------